Department: School of Journalism & Communication

 Ph.D.
 (ABD considered), a well-defined research agenda with evidence of scholarly publication, and a demonstrated teaching ability at the collegiate level.

 Experience with applying for and securing external grants from relevant government and private sources is especially desired.
-Professional experience in relevant areas is desired but not required.
-Additionally, the ability to teach courses in ethics and media law may be given special consideration.
+Professional experience in game design/development and/or other relevant forms of digital media work is desired but not required.

 About the University

 Eugene often appears on lists of the most livable communities in the country.
 It enjoys the cultural amenities of a larger city – hosting concerts that span the musical spectrum, the world-famous Bach Festival, and many other festivals and celebrations – and the accessible real estate, lack of traffic, and relaxed lifestyle of a small city.
 Recreational possibilities abound, ranging from hiking or mountain biking picturesque trails to playing nationally-ranked golf courses to running the same paths on which Olympic athletes train.
 (Known as Tracktown USA, Eugene hosts the US Olympic Track & Field trials, as well as numerous other sporting events tied to the Pac-12 athletic conference.)
 Eugene lies just 60 miles from ski resorts in the mountains to the east and 60 miles from the scenic Oregon coast to the west.
 In the heart of Oregon wine country, Eugene also enjoys a nationally-recognized food scene.